Last updated October 2023

-You must click through to the retailer’s website via the portal’s website (or install the portal’s browser extension, which most of them offer, to connect automatically).
-Most portals let you simplify things—and remind you of available rebates—with the extensions and mobile apps that tell you when there’s cash back available as you visit websites.
+To get these rebates you must start with a cash-back portal’s website and use it to click through to the retailer’s website (or install the portal’s browser extension, which most of them offer, to connect automatically).
+Most portals let you simplify things—and remind you of available rebates—with extensions and mobile apps that tell you when there’s cash-back available as you visit websites.

 Keep an Eye on Your Snail Mail

-It may seem passé, but many retailers are still hit mailboxes with catalogs and coupons.
-The trick is to avoid temptation for things you don’t need and only save the ones you know jibe with your shopping list.
-If there’s a coupon code, snap a pic with your phone and trash the catalog to avoid a junk pile.
+It may seem passé, but many retailers still hit mailboxes with catalogs and coupons.
+The trick is to avoid temptation for things you don’t need and only keep the ones you know jibe with your shopping list.
+If there’s a coupon code, snap a pic with your phone and recycle the catalog to avoid a junk pile.

 Ask for a Price Match

 If you’re shopping in-store, and find a lower price elsewhere, ask a salesperson or cashier for a price match.
-Many stores will honor lower prices offered by their competitors, and we find most stores make it quite easy to do.
+Many stores will honor lower prices offered by their competitors, and we find most companies make this simple.

 Protect Yourself by Paying with a Credit Card